2006 United States Senate election in Maryland: Campaign

 This was Maryland's first open Senate seat since 1986, when junior Senator Barbara Mikulski was first elected.

 Michael Steele won the Republican nomination after facing little competition in the contest for the Republican ticket.
 With mostly unknown secondary candidates, Steele received 87% of the Republican Primary vote.

-Third District Congressional Representative Ben Cardin won the Democratic Party nomination after facing tough competition in the contest for the Democratic ticket from former congressman and NAACP President Kweisi Mfume, businessman Josh Rales, former Baltimore County Executive Dennis F. Rasmussen, and several lesser known candidates.
+Third District Congressional Representative Ben Cardin won the Democratic Party nomination after facing tough competition in the contest for the Democratic ticket from former congressman and NAACP President Kweisi Mfume, businessman Josh Rales, former Baltimore County Executive Dennis F. Rasmussen, and several lesser-known candidates.
 Cardin received 44% of the Democratic Primary vote to 40% for Mfume, his next closest competitor.
 All other candidates received percentages only in the single digits.

 Kevin Zeese, the nominee for the Green, Populist and Libertarian Parties, was also on the ballot.

-Though Steele lost the general election by 10% of the vote, a much wider margin than predicted, his was and remains the best showing for a Republican in a Senate race in Maryland since Charles Mathias, Jr. was reelected in 1980 with 66% of the vote.
+Though Steele lost the general election by 10% of the vote, a much wider margin than predicted, his was and remains the best showing for a Republican in a Senate race in Maryland since Charles Mathias, Jr. was re-elected in 1980 with 66.17% of the vote.